Next steps

 Next move

-Move once the practical path is clear.
+Take the practical step once it is clear.